ariaghora/noe/README.md

 - There is no broadcasting mechanism yet.
 For arithmetical operations, make sure the dimension of the operands matches.
 Broadcasting is also in my learning list.
 So, it is to be implemented.
 - No complex value handling yet.
 - Performance is not of my primary concern, at least for now.
+Kindly note that I am a firm believer of a saying “premature optimization is the root of all evil".
 I want simply a quick proof of concept of what I am learning.
 But it is not too shabby either.
 Don't worry.